pynufft/pynufft/README.md

 ### Acknowledgements

-pynufft was funded by the Ministry of Science and Technology, Taiwan, Cambridge Commonwealth, European and International Trust, and Ministry of Education, Taiwan.
+pynufft was funded by the Ministry of Science and Technology, Taiwan, Cambridge Commonwealth, European and International Trust (Cambridge, UK), and Ministry of Education, Taiwan.

 If you find pynufft useful, please cite: